tangrams/tangram-docs/pages/styles.md

 For more, see the [Styles Overview](Styles-Overview.md#draw-styles).

 ####`dash`
-Optional _array_.
+Optional _array_ of _integers_.
 Defines a dash pattern for use with line textures.
+No default.

 Applies to _lines_ styles.